The Geometry of Uniqueness, Sparsity and Clustering in Penalized Estimation: Pattern selection properties

-Note that Proposition~\ref{prop:slope-As} yields another characterization of accessible SLOPE models, namely that $m$ is accessible if and only if $N_w(m)$ is a non-empty face of the SLOPE null polytope.
-In case of non-uniqueness, different models may yield the same face, so one should be aware that there is no bijection between the accessible SLOPE models and the faces of the SLOPE null polytope.
-Also note that if $\rk(X) = n$ and we are given the intersection between $\row(X)$ and $F_w(m)$ for some accessible SLOPE model $m$, we can write $N_w(m) = (XX')^{-1}X(\row(X) \cap F_w(m))$ since
+Note that Proposition~\ref{prop:SLOPE-As} yields another characterization of accessible SLOPE patterns, namely that $m$ is accessible if and only if $N_w(m)$ is a non-empty face of the SLOPE null polyhedron.
+In case of non-uniqueness, different patterns may yield the same face, so one should be aware that there is no bijection between the accessible SLOPE patterns and the faces of the SLOPE null polytope.
+Also note that if $\rk(X) = n$ and we are given the intersection between $\row(X)$ and $F_w(m)$ for some accessible SLOPE pattern $m$, we can write $N_w(m) = (XX')^{-1}X(\row(X) \cap F_w(m))$ since

-\begin{example*}
+\begin{example}